Ogilvy consolidates all agencies under one P&L

 The company also announced the creation of Ogilvy Delivery, "a new, modern delivery capability that will sit at the center of our business strategy and operating system."

-In October, Seifert hinted to Campaign UK that Ogilvy would be paring down its brands, a move that mirrors Publicis Groupe’s "Power of One," an attempt to streamline interactions for clients by offering a single point of contact that can pull resources from across the Publicis network.
+In October, Seifert hinted to PRWeek's sister title Campaign UK that Ogilvy would be paring down its brands, a move that mirrors Publicis Groupe’s "Power of One," an attempt to streamline interactions for clients by offering a single point of contact that can pull resources from across the Publicis network.